zankyr/dotfiles/README.md

 * brew.sh -> install several [Homebrew](https://brew.sh/) formulae.
 Should be executed standalone.
 * .macos -> configure MacOs settings like TimeMachine, Dock and several others.
 * bootstrap.sh -> install all the dotfiles described below or update them (see section).
-* .aliases -> define usefule aliases for the terminal.
+* .aliases -> define useful aliases for the terminal.
 * .bash_profile -> compile all the dotfiles and define several other comodities (like bash completion and pyenv).
 * .bash_prompt -> configure the aspect (i.e. colors) for the terminal (and git also).
 * .exports -> define common exports variables.